Start Roller Skating for Beginners in 9 Easy Steps

 How often and where should I practice?

 You should practice as much as possible.
 The more you practice, the better you will get and the quicker you will improve.
-Great places to practice include your garage, the sidewalk, the park, a skate park and my favorite, the skating rink.
+The best places to practice roller skating nearby include your garage, the sidewalk, the park, a skate park and my favorite, the skating rink.

 What are the best roller skates for a beginner?

 My favorite beginner roller skate are the Sure-Grip Boardwalk skates.
 These are my favorite for a few reasons.
 They are affordable.
 They have soft, outdoor wheels on them which are better for beginners.
 They have high-top boots that are also better for beginners.
-Please check out my 10 Best Roller Skates for Beginners article for more information where I go into not only which pair of skates are best for beginners but also why they are the best.
-Also, check out our Best Roller Skates article for the best skates on the market today.
+Check out my 10 Best Roller Skates for Beginners article for more.